kaukana0/select/docu.md

     document.getElementById("selectCountry").disabledSelections = ["GB"]

-note: has only effect if set before setting data.
+note: has only an effect if set before setting data